functionguyy/technical_art/C_tutorials/c_variables.md

 aCharConst = 'B'; /* upper-case B 8/
 ```

-The character constants a `char` type variable can store varies from one
-computer to another, because different machines may have different underlying
-character sets.
-The **ASCII** character set is available on most Linux machines.

 **It is important to note that character constants are enclosed in single quotes,
 not double quotes: `'b'` is not the same as `"b"`.**